-It is the responsibility of you or your former Dependent Member to notify us within thirty-one (31) days of your legal divorce or your Dependent Member's marriage.
+It is the responsibility of you or your former lawful Spouse or state registered domestic partner to notify us within thirty-one (31) days of your legal divorce.
 You must notify us of the address at which their continuation of coverage should be issued.